-- 5.1 Adjustment for Stock Splits and Combinations.
+5.1 Adjustment for Stock Splits and Combinations.
 If the Corporation shall at any time or from time to time after the Original Issue Date (as defined below) effect a subdivision of the outstanding Class B Common Stock, the Conversion Price for each series of Preferred Stock in effect immediately before that subdivision shall be proportionately decreased so that the number of shares of Class B Common Stock issuable on conversion of each share of each such series of Preferred Stock shall be increased in proportion to such increase in the aggregate number of shares of Class B Common Stock outstanding.
-If the Corporation shall at any time or from time to time after the Original Issue Date combine the outstanding shares of Class B Common Stock, the Conversion Price for each series of Preferred Stock in effect immediately before the combination shall be proportionately increased so that the number of shares of Class B Common Stock issuable on conversion of each share of each such series of Preferred Stock shall be decreased in proportion to such decrease in the aggregate number of shares of Class B Common Stock outstanding.
-Any adjustment under this Section 5.1 shall become effective at the close of business on the date the subdivision or combination becomes effective. - 5.2 Adjustment for Certain Dividends and Distributions.
+If the Corporation shall at any time or from time to time after the Original Issue Date combine the outstanding shares of Class B Common Stock, the Conversion Price for each series of Preferred Stock in effect immediately before the combination shall be proportionately increased so that the number of shares of Class B Common Stock issuable on conversion of each share of Preferred Stock shall be decreased in proportion to such aggregate number of shares of Class B Common Stock issuable on conversion of each share of Preferred Stock shall be decreased in proportion to such decrease in the aggregate number of shares of Class B Common Stock outstanding.
+Any adjustment under this Section 5.1 shall become effective at the close of business on the date the subdivision or combination becomes effective.

+5.2 Adjustment for Certain Dividends and Distributions.
 In the event the Corporation at any time or from time to time after the Original Issue Date shall make or issue, or fix a record date for the determination of holders of Common Stock entitled to receive, a dividend or other distribution payable on the Common Stock in additional shares of Common Stock, then and in each such event the Conversion Price for each series of Preferred Stock in effect immediately before such event shall be decreased as of the time of such issuance or, in the event such a record date shall have been fixed, as of the close of business on such record date, by multiplying such Conversion Price then in effect by a fraction:

-- (a) the numerator of which shall be the total number of shares of Common Stock issued and outstanding immediately prior to the time of such issuance or the close of business on such record date, and - (b) the denominator of which shall be the total number of shares of Common Stock issued and outstanding immediately prior to the time of such issuance or the close of business on such record date plus the number of shares of Common Stock issuable in payment of such dividend or distribution.
+(a) the numerator of which shall be the total number of shares of Common Stock issued and outstanding immediately prior to the time of such issuance or the close of business on such record date, and

+(b) the denominator of which shall be the total number of shares of Common Stock issued and outstanding immediately prior to the time of such issuance or the close of business on such record date plus the number of shares of Common Stock issuable in payment of such dividend or distribution.